krusema/ndm/README.md

 ## Limitations
 * Commands cannot traverse up the directory tree.
 This is relevant for `ngit`, which needs to be executed in the directory that has the `.git` folder in it.
-* Files outside the working directory are not kept inbetween commands, so external dependencies like Ruby or `apt` packages are not kept.
+* Files outside the working directory are not kept inbetween commands, so external dependencies like e.g. Ruby or `apt` packages are not kept.
 In that case, you could add them to the Dockerfile in `$HOME/.ndm/Dockerfile` or create your own docker image and tag it with `custom_node:<Your version name>`
+* The node process naturally still has network access
 * `ndm` has not been tested on macOS as I do not have a Mac